Alfanous-team/alfanous/README.rst

 - If you want to criticize the project, we'll be thankful if you resume your criticism and send it to the mailing list.

 For anything else, you can contact us via the mailing list:  `alfanous@googlegroups.com <http://groups.google.com/group/alfanous>`_.
-Here also the emails of `Maintainers <https://github.com/Alfanous-team/alfanous/blob/master/AUTHORS.rst#maintainers>`_, use them wisely.

 --------------